Croquet: The Gentleman’s Game? Not where I come from. Growing up, my brothers and sisters used to play this backyard game in very un-gentlemanly ways.

 Rule variations

-We did have a couple exceptions to the rules:
+We did make a couple exceptions to the rules:

-- There are no out-of-bounds and you play it where it lies.
-Submerged in water, tangled up in thorny raspberry bushes, underneath the car or within the jaws of a rabid badger: you play it where it lies.
+- There were no out-of-bounds.
+Even if your ball ended up submerged in water, tangled up in thorny raspberry bushes, underneath the car or within the jaws of a rabid badger, you played it where it lay.

-- A player that is performing poorly and finds him or herself out of contention may decide to become a “Shadow”.
+- A player who is performing poorly could choose to become a “Shadow.”
 The sole objective of a Shadow is to be a sore loser and make things as difficult as possible for the other players.
-They chase after the leaders and smash them as often as possible.
-A good shadow can delay a game for hours.
-Common Shadow expressions include, “See you in hell”, “Say hi to the creek for me”, and “You lose, ass face”.
+They chase after the leaders with their ball and smash them as often as possible.
+A good Shadow can delay a game for hours, with common Shadow expressions including, “Say hi to the creek for me” and “You lose, jerk face.”

 Equipment Enhancements

-There are no love-taps in Extreme croquet.
-However, constantly striking other players as aggressively as possible takes its toll on the mallets and balls.
-Feel free to enhance your soon-to-be shattered equipment with sturdier replacements designed to send your opponents further into the neighbour’s garden.
+There are no love-taps in Extreme Croquet.
+And constantly striking other players as aggressively as possible takes a toll on the mallets and balls.
+Feel free to enhance your soon-to-be shattered equipment with sturdier replacements designed to last longer and send your opponents further into the neighbour’s garden.

-A common enhancement as kids was to replace the short, thin mallet handle with a broom handle.
-Not only did this allow for stronger strikes but the taller broom handle let you stand up straighter.
+For example, we commonly replaced the standard thin mallet handle with a broom handle.
+Not only did this allow for stronger strikes but the added height allowed you to stand up straighter.

 Heavier mallet heads help too and some people go as far as to bevel the face of their mallets to add loft to their shots.